Click Stamp Tool to add stamp annotations to documents:

 •Click to select stamps.
 They will then be displayed with the pointer.
 Click again to add stamps to the active document.

-•Click Stamps Palette to open the Stamps Palette, which is a detached version of the Stamps pane that contains editing options:
+•Click Stamps Palette to open the Stamps Palette, which is a detached version of the Stamps pane.
+The following options are available:

 •Click the Zoom In and Zoom Out icons to zoom in on/out from available stamps.